Why you may need long-term care insurance

 A hybrid long-term care annuity combines a deferred fixed annuity with a long-term care rider.

-Hybrid policies have become more popular recently because the prices of standalone long-term care insurance premiums have increased dramatically while the number of insurance companies offering traditional long-term care policies has declined.
+Hybrid policies have become more popular recently because the prices of standalone long-term care insurance premiums have increased dramatically.
+In contrast, the number of insurance companies offering traditional long-term care policies has declined.

-Hybrid long-term care annuities have benefits both owners and beneficiaries.
+Hybrid long-term care annuities have benefits for both owners and beneficiaries.
 Policy owners can take out money at any time.
-And if long-term care is never needed, the annuity may be left to beneficiaries without having to go through the probate process.
+If long-term care is never needed, the annuity may be left to beneficiaries without going through the probate process.

 Health Savings Accounts (HSA)

 A health savings account helps you save money to cover medical expenses — and saves you money on taxes in the process.
-The contributions you make to your HSA reduce your taxable income and earnings in the HSA grow tax-free.
-And when you take money from the HSA to pay for qualified medical expenses (including long-term care), those withdrawals are tax-free as well.
-These accounts are available for people a high deductible health insurance plan.
-The only catch is that annual contribution limits for HSAs are quite low.
+Your contributions to your HSA reduce your taxable income, and earnings in the HSA grow tax-free.
+And when you take money from the HSA to pay for qualified medical expenses (including long-term care), those withdrawals are also tax-free.
+These accounts are available for people with a high deductible health insurance plan.
+The only catch is that annual contribution limits for HSAs are pretty low.

 Medicaid Asset Protection Trust (MAPT)

 While Medicare does not cover long-term care, Medicaid does have a long-term care program called Medicaid for Nursing Homes.
-The catch is that there is a strict income and asset limit to be eligible, along with a five-year lookback period (30 months in California), so retirees would have to spend down their assets in advance.
+The catch is that there is a strict income and asset limit to be eligible and a five-year lookback period (30 months in California), so retirees would have to spend down their assets in advance.

 The Medicaid Asset Protection Trust is a tool that allows retirees to meet those eligibility requirements without spending or giving away all of their money.
-However, because of the lookback period, this trust would have to be set up in advance to be able to use Medicaid as long-term care insurance.
+However, because of the lookback period, this trust must be set up in advance to use Medicaid as long-term care insurance.

 Speak With a Financial Advisor About Your Options

-Because long-term care is such a significant potential expense and long term care insurance is expensive and potentially hard to find, it’s important to be aware of all available coverage options, how each can help protect your retirement, and which one best matches for your retirement goals.
+Because long-term care is a significant expense and long-term care insurance is expensive and potentially complicated, it’s important to know all available coverage options, how each can help protect your retirement, and which one best matches your retirement goals.

 If you’re concerned about long-term care costs in retirement and don’t have a financial advisor to speak with, we can help.
 One of our experienced financial advisors can help you put together a retirement plan that helps manage long-term care expenses for you and your family.
 Get started today by requesting a complimentary, no-obligation conversation about your retirement plan.